diskuv/dk/docs/posts/2025-10-24-overview-ci-attestations.md

    └─────────────────────┘          └───────────────┘
 ```

-The attestation establishs that GitHub/GitLab observed
+The attestation establishes that GitHub/GitLab observed
 the artifacts (the valuestore, the tracestore and values.json)
 after the build and recorded their SHA-256 checksums.